ga-wdi-pvd/express-mongoose/readme.md

 <details>
   <summary><strong>How are `<form>` and `req.body` related?</strong></summary>

-  > (CHECK ANSWER) The values a user submits through the form can be found in `req.body` on the back-end.
+  > The values a user submits through the form can be found in `req.body` on the back-end.

   <br/>